Architha1995/PM2.5_API_ETL/README.md

 The generate_reports.py file reads the saved CSV for the device, to generate the following:
 1. A danger threshold CSV which shows the times when PM 2.5 level went above danger threshold of 30.
 2. A report which stores daily average, maximum and minimum for PM 2.5 level for each day in the saved CSV.

+To read date and save it locally , run the command : python3 fetch_data.py To generate reports, run the command : python3 generate_reports.py